Universal Disk Format: Revisions

 UDF Revisions are internally encoded as binary-coded decimals; Revision 2.60, for example, is represented as 0x0260.
 In addition to declaring its own revision, compatibility for each volume is defined by the minimum read and minimum write revisions, each signalling the requirements for these operations to be possible for every structure on this image.
 A "maximum write" revision additionally records the highest UDF support level of all the implementations that has written to this image.
 For example, a UDF 2.01 volume that does not use Stream Files (introduced in UDF 2.00) but uses VAT (UDF 1.50) created by a UDF 2.60-capable implementation may have the revision declared as 0x0201, the minimum read revision set to 0x0150, the minimum write to 0x0150, and the maximum write to 0x0260.

+Uses

+While UDF was primarily developed for optical discs, it is also able to operate on other media such as hard disk drives and flash storage.

+UDF was for well over a decade the only open-specification and cross-platform-supported file system without a file size limitation of 4 GiB (roughly 4.3 GB), until the open-sourcing of exFAT in 2019.
+"Cross-platform" here means supported by all three majorly used operating systems, Windows and Mac OS and Linux.

+On Windows, formatting flash storage devices as UDF can not be accomplished through the graphical formatting widget, only through the command prompt.

 Specifications

 The UDF standard defines three file system variations, called "builds".
 These are: